northswiss/jekyll-boilerplate/_posts/2016-08-17-an-interview-with-essentiel-s-antwerp-fashion-travel-specialist.md

 I’ve only been using TravelPerk for a little over a month now, and one thing I’ve found most useful is how it saves me from entering credit card details each time it’s necessary along with taking into account card limits.

-Another feature I also found useful is being to enter traveller details in Travel perk so it isn’t required to enter birth dates and passport details every time a new booking is made.
+Another feature I also found useful is being to enter traveler details in Travel perk so it isn’t required to enter birth dates and passport details every time a new booking is made.

 What I also like a lot about TravelPerk getting all the relevant details regarding online check-in as a well as a direct link to it under each flight.

 A fourth benefit is the ability to name every trip.
 For our accounting department, it’s very important to understand the reason for each trip.
 This makes it easier to categorise it correctly for financial purposes.
-This name also appears on the invoice, helping us avoid wasting additional time trying to figure out why the traveller went on their trip.
+This name also appears on the invoice, helping us avoid wasting additional time trying to figure out why the traveler went on their trip.

 **What general tips would you give to the person in the role of managing travel?**